Our Favorite Hotels in Hiroshima

 With more time, stroll into the hills north of the station to the 17th century Tōshō-gū Shrine (dedicated to Shogun Tokugawa Ieyasu).
 There starts a “tunnel” of red torii gates running up to the steel-domed Peace Pagoda (part of the longer Futabanosato Historical Walking Trail).
 The pagoda, built in 1966, is said to contain ashes of the historical Buddha donated by former Prime Minister of India, Indira Gandhi – the views are phenomenal.

-Hiroshima Station is undergoing major construction until at least 2025 – it can be a little confusing getting in and out, but everything is signposted in English.
+Hiroshima Station just underwent a major renovation and looks new, sleek, and modern.
+It can be a little confusing getting in and out (it’s huge), but everything is signposted in English.

 Fukuya Hiroshima Station Square department store, just outside the station, has a quiet and cheap food court on the 11th floor with spectacular views of the city and surrounding mountains, especially at sunset.